JulianHesberg/StudentManagementMigration/ChangeBasedReamMe.md

 - Enrollment
 - Student

+## AddStudentMiddleName
+- Added MiddleName property to the Student Model.
+- Created the Migration File and Updated the DB.
+- Generated the Script.

 ## AddStudentDateOfBirth
-- Added DateOfBirth propert to the Student Model.
+- Added DateOfBirth property to the Student Model.
 - Created the Migration file and updated the DB.
 - Generated the script file.